-4.1 Concepts
+4.1.
+Concepts

 In this section we will present an overview of our model for information supply.
-The core concepts in this model is summarized in Figure 4.
+The core concepts in this model are summarized in Fig. 4.
 We will firstly present a short formalization of our model.
-After that we will illustrates its use by means of a small example.
+After that we will illustrate its use by means of a small example.

-4.1.1 Formalization
+4.1.1.
+Formalization